 Short Duration: It is a short-acting antagonist.
 Its effects generally last for about 30 to 90 minutes, depending on factors like the mode of administration and individual metabolism.
 This duration is often shorter than that of many opioids, necessitating careful monitoring and potentially repeated dosing in an overdose situation.

-See also Volumetric Dosing for Drugs
+See also Nasal Hygiene for Snorting

 Impact on Different Opioid Receptors